-Function keys are the 12 set of programmable keys dedicated to serve extra purpose which regular keys doesn’t, which can be very useful from time to time.
-Now-a-days, specially Laptop manufacturers are combining these 12 set of keys and Multimedia keys in one set of keys for less space consumption.
+Function keys are the 12 set of programmable keys dedicated to serve an extra purpose which regular keys don’t, which can be very useful from time to time.
+Nowadays, especially Laptop manufacturers are combining these 12 sets of keys and Multimedia keys in one set of keys for less space consumption.
 Some of the users are running into trouble because their Function Keys are not working properly.

 There may be a hardware fault or sometimes it is the keyboard software bug to blame for the problem.

 But before going for the fixes make sure that there is no error with the keyboard itself.
 You can check your keyboard with another computer.
 If the keyboard is working fine except the Function Keys, here are some fixes which will solve your problem-